mmul-it/training/Kubernetes-From-Scratch/Kubernetes-From-Scratch-Wrap-Up-Test.md

 **Which resources have been created?**

-Use `kubectl -n myingress-test get all,ingress` to track which resources have been created in the Minikube cluster.
+Use `kubectl --namespace myingress-test get all,ingress` to track which resources have been created in the Minikube cluster.

 ## Check the results #2